Approximation of bayesian Hawkes process models with Inlabru: Real Data Example

 \begin{theorem} Given a continuous random variable $X$ with cumulative distribution function (CDF) $F_X(\cdot)$, then the variable

 has a Uniform distribution in (0,1). \end{theorem}

 The theorem implies also that given $Y \sim \text{Unif}(0,1)$ then, $X = F_X^{-1}(Y)$.

-We apply this theorem considering each parameter as normally distributed and then, transforming it to have the target distribution.
-More formally, assume $\theta$ has a starting distribution with CDF $F_\theta(\cdot)$, then, assuming a target CDF $F_Y(\cdot)$, the transformed parameter
+We apply this theorem by considering each parameter as having a standard normal distribution and then, transforming it to have the target distribution.
+More formally, assume $\theta$ has a starting distribution with CDF $F_\theta(\cdot)$, and that we want to transform it in $\eta(\theta)$ having a target CDF $F_Y(\cdot)$.
+Applying the transformation